Bob Beyer

-Robert C. Beyer (born December 10, 1961) is an American professional basketball coach who serves as an assistant coach for the Charlotte Hornets of the National Basketball Association (NBA).
+Robert C. Beyer (born December 10, 1961) is an American professional basketball coach who is as an assistant coach for the Los Angeles Lakers of the National Basketball Association (NBA).

 Early life and education

 Beyer was born in LeRoy, New York and graduated from Alfred University in 1984 with a bachelor's degree in history with minors in coaching, writing, and secondary education.
 At Alfred, Beyer played three seasons on the basketball team before suffering a career-ending injury.
 Beyer served as assistant coach to the team as a senior in the 1983–84 season.
 Beyer then earned his master's degree in curriculum planning and development from the University of Albany in 1989.